 - Chatsworth House – Located in Derbyshire, this amazing home was originally built in 1549 for the Duke and Duchess of Devonshire.
 While there are many beautiful houses and castles throughout the UK, this is one of the most astonishing.
-There is also a stunning garden and farmyard to walk around.
+There are also a stunning garden and farmyard to walk around.

 - Portmeirion – Located on the North Wales Coast, this is a quaint little village that was constructed between 1925 and 1975.
-There is a hotel and several holiday cottages to stay at, as well as a tiny teahouse and a single restaurant.
+There are a hotel and several holiday cottages to stay at, as well as a tiny teahouse and a single restaurant.
 This is a great place for a weekend getaway, but there isn’t much going on.

 - Ely Cathedral – Also known as the ‘Ship of the Fens’, this cathedral is visible everywhere in Ely and from miles around.
 Originally built in the 12th century, it is renowned for its Romanesque architecture, complete with a stunning entrance and an octagonal lantern tower.
 The Lady Chapel is the largest in all of England.

 - Old Trafford – This stadium in Manchester contains a famous club, theatre, and sports arena.
 I highly recommend a visit.
 The tour is awesome, and takes you below the stadium seating, into the player’s lounge and even the pitch side dugout.
 A visit to the onsite museum will give you some soccer history as well.